brightprogrammer/starter-hugo-academic/content/post/pwner-beginner-an-introduction-on-how-to-start-pwn-challenges/index.md

 * The Stack (volatile)
 * The Heap (non volatile)

-Both can be exploited but here we'll see only how to exploit the stack.
+Both can be exploited but here we'll see only how to exploit the stack because that's what I learnt and what I know at the moment.

+#### What is The Stack?

+Stack is usually referred to a data structure that is `LIFO` (**Last In First Out**) type.
+In context with memory allocation, stack is a memory region assigned to each program while being loaded by the operating systems that is used like a stack data structure.
+You have `push` and `pop` instructions in assembly to save and get data from the stack (the memory region).